gcalderone/PlanetC/README.md

 **PlanetC** has been developed by [Star Freedom](http://www.starfreedom.it/), a non-profit association involved in science lecturing and astronomy activities in south Italy.

-**PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the LICENSE file for more details).
+**PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the COPYING file for more details).

 If you like **PlanetC**, and wish to support its development, please consider making a [donation to Giorgio Calderone](https://paypal.me/planetc).
 Also please star our repository on Github! ;-)